oasci/pitt-biosc1540-2024s/biosc1540/syllabus/cadences.md

 ## Lectures

 Each lecture is 75 minutes.
-As a student, I could never maintain enough focus for more than 30 or so minutes.
+As a student, I could only maintain enough focus for up to 30 or so minutes.
-This experience has driven me to pursue the following cadence for lectures to minimize mental fatigue.
+This experience has driven me to pursue the following lecture cadence to minimize mental fatigue.

 -   **Introduction (~5 min):** Class announcements and unanswered questions from previous lectures.
     Recap of the previous lecture's core concepts leading into the big picture of the learning objectives